pmem/pmdk/manpages/linux/v1.2/pmempool/pmempool-transform.1.md

 # DESCRIPTION #

-The **pmempool transform** command modifies internal structure of a pool set defined by the `poolset_file_src` file, according to a structure described in the `poolset_file_dst` file.
+The **pmempool transform** command modifies internal structure of a poolset defined by the `poolset_file_src` file, according to a structure described in the `poolset_file_dst` file.

 The following operations are supported:

-* adding replicas - one or more new replicas can be added and synchronized with other replicas in the pool set,
+* adding replicas - one or more new replicas can be added and synchronized with other replicas in the poolset,

-* removing replicas - one or more replicas can be removed from the pool set,
+* removing replicas - one or more replicas can be removed from the poolset,

 * reordering of replicas - the order of existing replicas can be changed.